kivy/kivy/doc/sources/gsoc.rst

 Hard Projects
 ~~~~~~~~~~~~~
-These projects may involve very indepth knowledge of Kivy's existing internals,
+These projects may involve very in-depth knowledge of Kivy's existing
-the hairy details of cross-platform compilation, or other fairly advanced
+internals, the hairy details of cross-platform compilation, or other fairly
-topics.
-If you are comfortable with the internals of Python, working with C
+advanced topics.
+If you are comfortable with the internals of Python, working
-code, and using Cython to build your own C extensions these projects may
+with C code, and using Cython to build your own C extensions these projects
-appeal to you.
+may appeal to you.

 **Python-For-Android Revamp:**